Sitetheory/stratus/docs/Contributing.md

 To better maintain this project, we ask that you follow the following steps:

 * Fork this repository
-* Build your intended functionality
+* Build your intended functionality in your fork
 * Create a pull request describing your changes

 We will then be able to review your changes and either accept them or ask that further changes are made.